Point counting and Wilkie's conjecture for non-archimedean Pfaffian and Noetherian functions: Finiteness results

 \section{Finiteness results}

 In this section we state and prove our finiteness result for rational points of bounded height (i.e.~with coordinates which are polynomials in $\C[t]$, of bounded degree) on the transcendental part of analytic definable sets (see Theorem \ref{thm:finite}), and, we show that these numbers can grow arbitrarily fast with the degree (see Proposition \ref{thm:fast-in-r}).
+At the end of Section \ref{sec:finiteness}, we adapt the finiteness result to the mixed characteristic case.

 Let us make this all very precise.
-In this section we write $K$ for $\C\llp t \rrp$, in view of a slight generalization in subsection \ref{sec:Witt}.
+In this section we write $K$ for $\C\llp t \rrp$.
 We recall some of the notions for $K=\C\llp t \rrp$ from \cite{CCL-PW}, analogous to the corresponding real notions.
 For a set $X\subset K^n$, let $X^{\rm alg}$ be the union of all semi-algebraic sets $C\subset X$ which are of constant local dimension $1$.
-Here, semi-algebraic means definable with constants from $K$ in the language of valued fields, with symbols $+,-,\cdot,(\cdot)^{-1},|$, where the function symbol $(\cdot)^{-1}$ stands for multiplicative inversion sending nonzero $x$ to $x^{-1}$ and zero to zero and where $x|y$ holds if and only if $x\not=0$ and the quotient $y/x$ lies in $\cO_K:= \C[[ t ]]$, the valuation ring of $K$.
+Here, semi-algebraic means definable with constants from $K$ in the language of valued fields, with symbols $+,-,\cdot,|$, where $x|y$ holds for $(x,y)$ in $K^2$ if and only if $y$ lies in $x\cO_K$ and where $\cO_K:= \C[[ t ]]$ is the valuation ring of $K$.
 The local dimension of a nonempty semi-algebraic set $C\subset K^n$ at $x\in C$ is defined to be the maximal integer $m\geq 0$ such that for all sufficiently small semi-algebraic open neighborhoods $U$ of $x$ there is a semi-algebraic function $U\cap C\to K^m$ whose range has nonempty interior in $K^m$.
 Correspondingly, the transcendental part $X^{\rm trans}$ of $X$ is defined as $X\setminus X^{\rm alg}$.

 As replacement for the o-minimality condition in \cite{PW}, we will impose a form of analyticity on $X$, as follows.
 For each integer $n\geq 0$, let $\cO_K\langle x_1,\ldots,x_n\rangle$ be the $t$-adic completion of $\cO_K[x_1,\ldots,x_n]$ inside $\cO_K[[x_1,\ldots,x_n]]$, for the Gauss norm.
 Note that $\cO_K\langle x_1,\ldots,x_n\rangle$ consists of power series $\sum_{i\in\N^n} a_i x^i$, in multi-index notation, with $a_i\in \cO_K$ and such that the $t$-adic norm $|a_i|$ of $a_i$ goes to zero when $i_1+\ldots + i_n$ goes to $+\infty$.
 Here, the $t$-adic norm $|x|$ of nonzero $x\in K$ is defined as $e^{-\ord x}$ where $\ord x$ is the $t$-adic valuation of $x$, namely, the largest integer $n$ such that $x/t^n$ lies in $\cO_K$, the $t$-adic norm of $0$ is defined to be $0$, and for $x\in K^n$, one defines $|x|$ as the maximum of the $|x_i|$ for $i=1,\ldots,n$.
 For $f$ in $\cO_K\langle x_1,\ldots,x_n\rangle$, write $f^|$ for the restricted analytic function associated to $f$, namely, the function $K^n\to K$ sending $z\in \cO_K^n$ to the evaluation $f(z)$ of $f$ at $z$ (namely, the limit for the $t$-adic topology over $s>0$ of the partial sums $\sum_{i,\ \max_j i_j < s} a_i z^i$), and sending the remaining $z$ to $0$.
 Let $\cL_{\rm an}^K$ be the language containing the language of valued fields and, for each $f$ in $\cO_K\langle x_1,\ldots,x_n\rangle$ for any $n\geq 0$, a function symbol for the restricted analytic function $f^|$ associated to $f$.